 Dancers: Kat Nasti, Tara Lynch, Janelle Abbott Staley

-Kat Nasti Dance was founded in 2007 by Kat Nasti and is currently based in Boston.
-Kat Nasti embraces dance in all of its glorious forms and her choreography has taken place on the ground, in the air, and on tiny little stages.
+Kat Nasti Dance is a Boston-based Contemporary Dance Company.
+The group creates and performs the work of Kat Nasti.
+Nasti embraces dance in all of its glorious forms and her choreography has taken place in concert halls, throughout buildings, on expansive grounds, in the air, and on tiny little stages.
 The work draws from her world travels and background in ballet and jazz and presents a contemporary form that is dynamic, fun, funny, and poignant.
-CLICK TO LEARN MORE.

 LUMINARIUM DANCE COMPANY

 Music: Field recordings and arrangement by K. A. Holman